Running GUI Apps with X11 in Containers

 xhost: unable to open display ""

-If your display is connected, run the following command:
+If a display is connected, export the variable and retry:

 export DISPLAY=:0

-These errors indicate that the X11 display is unavailable due to the absence of a physical display or misconfiguration.
+These errors mean the X11 display is unavailable — usually because no physical display is connected or the setup is misconfigured.